moomoomewmew/Katie-s_Wonderful_Game/README.md

 #### There are two players: black and red.

 Rules:
+* Red starts the game
-* each player can only move in one 1 square per turn
+* Each player can move 1 square diagonally left or right *jump over your opponents checkers to remove them from the board.
-*
+*the first player to the other side wins!

 #### GOAL: remove all of your opponents pieces from the board.